Tearsheet

 AI Analysis | Feedback

-Shlomi Ben Haim is a Co-Founder of JFrog and has served as its CEO since April 2008.
-He brings over 20 years of experience in building profitable, high-growth information technology companies.
-Prior to co-founding JFrog, he was the CEO of AlphaCSP Ltd., a company that implemented software applications and was acquired by Malam Group in 2005.
-He also served as an officer in the Israeli Air Force, achieving the rank of Major.
+Shlomi Ben Haim is a co-founder and has served as CEO of JFrog since April 2008 and Chairman of the board of directors since January 2020.
+He has over 20 years of experience building profitable, high-growth information technology companies.
+Prior to co-founding JFrog, he was the CEO of AlphaCSP Ltd. (AlphaCSP), a company implementing software applications that was acquired by Malam Group in 2005.
+He served as CEO of AlphaCSP from June 2006 to June 2009.
+He also served in the Israeli Air Force, reaching the rank of Major.

 Ed Grabscheid, Chief Financial Officer

-Yoav Landman is a Co-Founder and the Chief Technology Officer of JFrog.
+Yoav Landman is a co-founder and the CTO of JFrog.
 He is recognized as the visionary behind Artifactory, JFrog's universal artifact repository manager.
-Before founding JFrog, he spent over a decade as a senior consultant specializing in Distributed Computing and Enterprise Build Systems and held several senior technical roles in global organizations.
+Before co-founding JFrog in April 2008, he spent over a decade as a senior consultant specializing in Distributed Computing and Enterprise Build Systems.
+He also held various senior technical roles in global organizations, including senior consultant at AlphaCSP and senior developer at Attunity, Verve, and Sausage.

 Tali Notman, Chief Revenue Officer

-Tali Notman serves as the Chief Revenue Officer at JFrog, responsible for driving the company's revenue growth and overseeing sales strategy.
-She has been instrumental in running the sales team at JFrog since the early days of the company, developing the sales funnel, building a global sales team, and establishing customer and partner relationships.
-Prior to JFrog, she held various executive Human Resources roles at AlphaCSP, Malam, and the Israeli Prime Minister's office.
+Tali Notman has served as JFrog's Chief Revenue Officer since January 2019.
+She has been instrumental in running the Sales team at JFrog from the company's early days, developing the sales funnel, building a global sales team, and establishing customer and partner relationships.
+Before joining JFrog, she held executive Human Resources roles at companies including AlphaCSP, Malam, the Prime Minister's Office, and SQLink.

 AI Analysis | Feedback